Tropical Depression Usman: Aftermath and retirement

 In January 2019, Mahar Lagmay, a disaster scientist, claimed that the high death toll by the system was caused by the PAGASA issuing incorrect and misleading forecasts for Tropical Depression Usman.
 The PAGASA then responded to the scientist's statement regarding this claim, and stated that Lagmay had used the "hour rainfall intensity" classification instead of the "24-hour accumulated rainfall" classification, where it has been used commonly in their tropical cyclone bulletins.
 Local officials also criticised the PAGASA due to the fact how their residents became confused and complacent when Usman was downgraded to a low-pressure area, which also meant the PAGASA lifting any storm signals.
 The PAGASA later addressed and confirmed this, however they explained that the storm signals are distinct from the amount of rainfall accumulated, as the signals described more of the expected winds in the area.
 They also added that they did release a weather advisory on the low-pressure area (that was once Usman) on December 29 regarding that "moderate to heavy rains will continue over Bicol Region in the next 24 hours."

-Because the system caused damages of over ₱1 billion, Usman was retired by PAGASA and will never be used again as a typhoon name within the Philippine Area of Responsibity (PAR), despite it being used for the first time in their naming lists.
-In March 2019, the PAGASA revised their lists and replaced the name with Umberto for the 2022 season.
+Because the system caused damages of over ₱1 billion, Usman was retired by PAGASA and will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR), despite it being used for the first time in their naming lists.
+In March 2019, the PAGASA revised their lists and replaced the name with Umberto to replace Usman for the 2022 season.